trailofbits/circomspect/README.md

   circomspect path/to/circuit
 ```

+By default, Circomspect outputs warnings and errors to stdout.
+To see informational results as well you can set the output level using the `--level` option.
+To ignore certain types of results, you can use the `--allow` option together with the corresponding result ID.
+(The result ID can be obtained by passing the `--verbose` flag to Circomspect.)

-To get more (or less) verbose output you can set the output level using the `--output-level` flag.
-To output the results to a Sarif file (which can be read by the [VSCode Sarif Viewer](https://marketplace.visualstudio.com/items?itemName=MS-SarifVSCode.sarif-viewer)), use the flag `--sarif-file`.
+To output the results to a Sarif file (which can be read by the [VSCode Sarif Viewer](https://marketplace.visualstudio.com/items?itemName=MS-SarifVSCode.sarif-viewer)), use the option `--sarif-file`.

 <img src="https://github.com/trailofbits/circomspect/blob/main/doc/vscode.png" alt="VSCode example image" width="1200" />